-PSA logged a 3.7-percent drop in third-quarter revenue in the third quarter of 2013 to EUR12.11 billion ($16.68 billion) from EUR12.58 billion in the same period in 2012.
+PSA logged a 3.7-percent drop in revenues in the third quarter of 2013 to EUR12.11 billion ($16.68 billion) from EUR12.58 billion in the same period in 2012.
 PSA continues to lose market share in Europe this year to Volkswagen and other carmakers.

 Its core auto unit suffered a 5.8-percent decline in revenue to EUR8 billion, reflecting "growing pressure on market shares from premium and low-cost brands" and the negative currency effect attributable to the Russian ruble, Brazilian real, Argentine peso and British pound.

 The French carmaker has reiterated its target to reduce cash consumption by at least 50 percent in 2013, after consuming around EUR3 billion ($4.1 billion) in 2012.
 According to PSA spokesman Jean-Baptiste Thomas, its alliance with GM is proceeding as scheduled, but noted that the partners have other projects under review.
 He said that some projects have been dropped because they are not economically feasible, adding that they are taking the projects one-by-one and assessing their economic feasibility first.